NU-CBITS/stepped_care_test/README.md

 1. Add a new Participant:
   - Study ID:
   - Email:
+  - This needs to be linked to a real email address because you will need to go to the participant site and select "Forgot Your Password?"
+You will enter your email address and reset the password for this participant.
 2. Add a new Membership
   - Group: Access to Everything
   - Participant: choose new participant